builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

     }
 ```

 - Moving our validation statement into the constructor has allowed us to encapsulate our validation of the object as well.
-Unfortunately this does present a series of issues when we attempt to test this new implementation.
+Unfortunately this presents a series of issues when we attempt to test this new implementation.

 **Figure 1-9** Unit testing our updated Customer validation logic